Questions to ask yourself and the Photographer

 11. I know someone with a nice camera.
 Why shouldn’t we let them do it?

 Jon’s Answer: I have heard so many horror stories from disappointed people who let friends or family members be their main photographer for their weddings or events!
 Some questions that you have to ask yourself about them are: Do they have backup equipment if something goes wrong with their camera?
 Do they know how to fully use their camera and equipment?
-Do they understand aperture and its impact on shutter speed and depth of field?
+Do they understand iso, aperture and its impact on shutter speed or depth of field?
 Does that person have the proper equipment and lenses to properly shoot your wedding or event?
-If that person bought their camera and lens in some kind of kit or bundle, chances are they don’t have the proper equipment to properly shoot a wedding.
+If that person bought their camera and lens in some kind of kit or bundle, chances are they don’t have the proper equipment to properly shoot a low light wedding.
 What lab do they use for prints?
 Is it a professional lab?
 What products can they offer?
 What kind of programs do they use for editing?
 What happens if someone trips over your friends’ camera bag or other equipment?
-Will you be liable?
+Will YOU be liable?

 12. What if your camera breaks during our wedding or photography session?